 Lawns can survive on water twice per week

 Deep watering works!
-The pictures below show 4 projects within a block of each other, one month after watering was restricted to two days per week in Los Angles.
-The two projects on the top show projects that Garden View maintains and has trained the roots to grow deep.
-The bottom two are competitors whom obviously had not gone through the process of deep root training.
+The pictures below show four projects within a block of each other one month after watering was restricted to two days per week in Los Angles.
+The two projects on the left are maintained by Garden View, and we trained the roots to grow deep.
+The two projects on the right are competitors’ and obviously had not undergone deep root training.

-After new plantings have sent out roots and are established it is strongly recommended that you encourage and train the root system of your plants to grow deeply.
-Everyday watering is one of the most common mistakes made.
-In 32 years of business I’ve observed the results of everyday watering thousands of times (literally).
-Our company has been hired on many occasions to correct the results of everyday watering.
-I have also been a featured speaker on several occasions to landscape professionals, garden clubs, and concerned groups especially during the drought several years ago.
+After new plantings have sent out roots and are established, it is strongly recommended that you encourage and train the root system to grow deep.
+Watering every day is one of the most common mistakes made in this endeavor.
+In 32 years of business, I’ve observed the results of daily watering thousands of times (literally), and our company has been hired on many occasions to correct these results.
+I’ve also been a featured speaker on several occasions to landscape professionals, garden clubs, and concerned groups, especially during the drought several years ago.

 Garden View Deep Root Trained Projects

-Simply stated encouraging deep root growth is universally accepted as good horticultural technique.
-When you water everyday the roots have no need to go deep for water because they have what they need without the effort of growing downward.
-When you water daily the subsurface becomes saturated and no oxygen or bacteria can grow.
-This can kill existing roots and cause fungus and disease.
-The new roots we are trying to grow deeply into the ground will not grow down into the over saturated soil.
-When it gets hot out the surface is the first place to dry out.
-Even though there is water deeper in the ground the grass or plants dry out because their roots are only on the surface and not tapping the deeper water.
-This is when many people get caught in the Catch-22 situation; “If I don’t water the plants or lawn daily they dry out, if I water daily the roots don’t grow down.”
-Again, shallow roots create this problem.
+Simply stated, encouraging deep root growth is universally accepted as good horticultural technique.
+When you water every day, the roots have no need to grow downward for water, because they have what they need near the surface without this effort.
+In addition, when you water daily, the subsurface becomes saturated and no oxygen or bacteria can grow.
+This can kill existing roots and cause fungal growth and disease, and the new roots we want to grow deep will not grow down into this over-saturated soil.
+The problem is that when it gets hot out, the surface is the first place to dry out.
+Even though there is water deeper in the ground, the grass or plants dry out because their roots are only on the surface and not tapping into the deeper water.
+This is when many people get caught in the catch-22 situation: “If I don’t water the plants or lawn daily, they dry out, but if I water daily, the roots don’t grow down.”
+Again, it is shallow-trained roots that create this problem.

-One of the biggest problems of over-watering is that trees don’t develop deep root systems and the roots of older, more mature and larger trees may come to the surface looking for air.
-This can cause trees to blow over in the wind and will encourage more problems with roots and concrete driveways, walkways and other surface root problems.
-This problem is much more pronounced in pour draining soil.
-In addition to the shallow root problem the wet boggy soil reduces the stability of the trees in the wind even more.
-In well draining fertile soil young trees (especially with fertilizer tablets installed) can grow too fast making them leggy and weak.
+One of the biggest problems of over-watering is that trees don’t develop deep root systems, and the roots of older, more mature, and larger trees may come to the surface looking for air.
+This can cause trees to blow over during high-wind conditions and creates surface-root problems for concrete driveways, walkways, and so on.
+The problem is much more pronounced in poorly draining soil, with the wet boggy soil reducing the stability of the trees in wind even more.
+In addition, in well-draining fertile soil, young trees (especially with fertilizer tablets installed) can grow too fast, making them leggy and weak.

-Another aspect of daily watering is that it encourages weed growth.
-Weeds (especially crabgrass) generally grow in the top layer of the soil.
-All seeds (including weeds) need constant moisture to germinate.
-If the top layer of soil dries slightly the weeds can’t get started but the grass or plants can survive off the deeper roots (unless all the roots are at the surface from daily watering).
+Another downside of daily watering is that it encourages weed growth.
+Weeds—especially crabgrass—generally grow in the top layer of the soil.
+All seeds, including weed seed, need constant moisture to germinate.
+If the top layer of soil dries slightly, the weeds can’t get started, but the grass or plants can survive off the deeper roots (unless all the roots are at the surface from daily watering).
 A weaker grass also provides less competition against weeds.

-Pink Rot in the crown of Palm trees is often started and or aggravated from the humidity caused by the constant water.
-Oak root fungus in Oak tress and crown rot in trees and plants is either started from or exasperated by watering too often.
-When the ground is saturated worms and grubs often come to the surface; sometimes raccoons, skunks and other critters will dig up grass and ground cover looking for this food.
+Pink rot in the crown of palm trees is often started and/or aggravated by the humidity caused by constant watering.
+Oak root fungus in oak trees and crown rot in trees and plants are either started or exacerbated by watering too often.
+In addition, when the ground is saturated, worms and grubs often come to the surface, and sometimes raccoons, skunks, and other critters will dig up grass and ground cover looking for this food.

-In fall and winter the roots are still growing but the top of the plant is growing minimally.
-This is the best time to encourage deep roots by watering as long as reasonable and as seldom as reasonable.
-When the surface soil gets a little dry the roots start growing downward looking for water.
-During fall and winter we have less chance of stress on the plants from under watering because the weather is usually favorable (less hot days and less drying winds causing wilt in the plants).
+In fall and winter the roots are still growing but the top of the plant grows minimally.
+This is the best time to encourage deep roots by watering as long as is reasonable and as seldom as is reasonable.
+When the surface soil gets a little dry, the roots start growing downward looking for water.
+During fall and winter there is less chance of stressing the plants from under-watering, because the weather is usually favorable (fewer hot days and less-frequent drying winds causing wilt in the plants).

 The key is to water deeply enough that the roots grow downward for the water.
-Be careful though, if the plants are allowed to dry out too much the minute root hairs (feeder roots) may die setting the process backwards.
-Please understand this is a process you can not just cut back on how often you water, you must slowly train the roots to grow down for the water.
+Be careful though, if the plants are allowed to dry out too much, the minute root hairs (feeder roots) may die, setting back the process.
+Please understand that it is a process.
+You cannot just cut back on how often you water; you must slowly train the roots to grow down.